r3poo/OGP-urlshortener/README.md

 ### `POST /api/v1/register`

 Create a new short alias.
+Returns string with number of visits if alias exists.

 Request body (`application/json`):
 ```json